Dublin and Berlin move closer as Brexit barney continues

 NTMA sees a glass half empty

-Let’s hope Conor O’Kelly, the head of the National Treasury Management Agency (NTMA), is the pessimistic type.
+Let’s hope Conor O’Kelly, the head of the National Treasury Management Agency (NTMA), is a pessimistic fellow.

 “We’re in the permanent contingency business in Ireland with the debt that we have, whether it’s Brexit or Italy or something we can’t even think of today that will end up hitting,” he added.